maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 * Add in the "string" input type.
 * Add test which checks if there are any rational expressions in the denominator of a fraction.
 (Functionality added to LowestTerms test, which looks at the form of rational expressions).
 * Add an option to remove hard-coded "not answered" option from Radio input type.
 (See issue #304)
+* Add in a "numerical" input type which requires a student to type in a number.
+This has various options, see the [docs](../Authoring/Numerical_input.md).

 To do for version 4.1:

 * Add support for matrices with floating point entries, and testing numerical accuracy.
+* Add a base N check to the numeric input.
+* Add an answer test to check if decimal separator is in the wrong place #314
 * Enable individual questions to load Maxima libraries.
 (See issue #305)

-### Numbers input type

-Require a number, written in a particular form, at validation stage

-* A fraction (in lowest terms?)
-* A rationalised number (no variables)
-* A floating point number, given to certain number of significant figures/decimal places.
-* Base N (Next version when this functionality becomes available).
-* Check if decimal separator is in the wrong place #314

-Some of this functionality will cascade to the units and matrix input types.